RKKY to Kondo crossover in Helical Edge of a Topological Insulator: Analytical theory of the RKKY regime

-The first two expressions are valid in the wide-band limit.
-In the presence of a finite but large bandwidth, this RKKY scale can also be rewritten as in the last expression where the RKKY coupling in units of the bandwidth ($D$) is simply given by the dimensionless $j_0^2$ [\Eq{eq:Hint}] divided by the distance of the impurities in units of the lattice spacing [\Eq{eq:lattice:a}], where the wideband limit translates to $x/a\gg 1$.
+This anisotropic spin coupling is ferromagnetic for all distances.
+Note that the RKKY coupling in a normal metal also starts out with a ferromagnetic sign at short distances \cite{Yafet87}.
+The first two expressions in \Eq{E-RKKY} are valid in the wide-band limit.
+In the presence of a finite but large bandwidth, this RKKY scale can also be rewritten as in the last expression where the RKKY coupling in units of the bandwidth ($D$) is simply given by the dimensionless $j_0^2$ [\Eq{eq:Hint}] divided by the distance of the impurities in units of the lattice spacing [\Eq{eq:lattice:a}].
+The wideband limit in the analytical approach therefore implies two assumptions: based on the second order approach used to derive \Eq{E-RKKY}, this implies (i) $j_0 \equiv \rho_0 J \ll 1$, i.e., $J\ll D$.
+Yet via \Eq{eq:lattice:a} [see also \Eq{eq:HRKKY:I1}], the wideband limit also implies (ii) $x \gg a$.

 The ground state of this MI spin Hamiltonian is the triplet state with $S_z{=}0$ (cf. \Fig{fig:Spectrum}):

+Hence despite the ferromagnetic coupling in \Eq{H-RKKY:1}, the spins are antialigned.
+Yet by not being in a singlet state, they are still also exposed to Kondo screening.

 The forward-scattering (${\sim} J_z$) parts of the electron--MI coupling do not give a contribution $\sim S^z_1S^z_2$ to the second-order effective spin action.
 This is because the contribution of the $ S^{z}_1 S^{z}_2 $-term to Eqs.(\ref{Spin-action-expanded}--\ref{F-definition}) contains the product of two Green's functions of the same chirality, $G_{\etaB}(x, i\omega_n) G_\etaB(-x, i\omega_n)$, which vanishes in Eq.(\ref{F-definition}) due to Eq.(\ref{Green-functions-2}).
 Cross-scattering of the type $S^z S^{\pm}$ is also absent in the effective second-order spin action in \Eq{Spin-action-local} because, in equilibrium, the electrons of different chiralities are not correlated.
-Namely, the averaging of the corresponding combinations of fermion operators contain three operators of the same chirality, e.g. $\langle \Psi^{\dag}_R(X_1)\Psi_L(X_1) \Psi^{\dag}_R(X_2) \Psi_R(X_2)\rangle$ which vanishes due to the property $\langle \Psi_L(X_1) \Psi^{\dag}_R(X_2) \rangle =0$
+Namely, the averaging of the corresponding combinations of fermion operators contain three operators of the same chirality, e.g. $\langle \Psi^{\dag}_R(X_1)\Psi_L(X_1) \Psi^{\dag}_R(X_2) \Psi_R(X_2)\rangle$ which vanishes due to the property $\langle \Psi_L(X_1) \Psi^{\dag}_R(X_2) \rangle =0$.

 In addition to the ground state $|t\rangle$, the effective spin Hamiltonian (\ref{H-RKKY}) possesses three other eigenstates with higher energies (cf. \Fig{fig:Spectrum}): the remaining triplet states denoted as the degenerate doublet (`up' and `down') states,